top of page

 Newcastle’s Smoke-Free Zones

 Newcastle now has Smoke Control Areas covering much of the city.
-The council has strengthened guidance and enforcement and recently released a short explainer video on how the rules work and why they matter. https://fb.watch/DcblMWaQWr/
+The council has strengthened guidance and enforcement and has released a short explainer video on how the rules work and why they matter. https://fb.watch/DcblMWaQWr/.

 In smoke control areas, you can burn wood only in a DEFRA-approved appliance, and it must be clean, dry fuel.
 Even then, smoke that causes a nuisance can lead to enforcement action.
 DEFRA’s “Practical Guide” can be found here.